 In the bigger picture, all three options offer valuable benefits to your operations.
 Yet, on a smaller scale, each option also has risks and disadvantages.
 This is why making the decision is so challenging for farm and ranch operators like you.

 The best approach is to have a strategy ahead of time based on where you want to be in the next 10 years.
-Then, when the day comes, use real-time data, such as market trends, interest rates, stock performance, and tax obligations, to make a confident decision.
+Then, when the day comes, use real-time data, such as market trends, interest rates, stock performance, the size of your emergency fund and tax obligations, to make a confident decision.
+As you work with your advisors, you’ll also want to take into account your own risk tolerance.

 You are the best expert for market trends in farm commodity prices that affect your operations and cash flow.
 Through your experience and expertise, you know when the improvements in commodity prices are short-term or more stable.
 As another resource, the US Department of Agriculture offers current information on the commodity market through its Agricultural Marketing Service.